 Alveoplasty is the name of the surgery recomended by Oral Health Care Specialist by which the jawbone is smoothed out after the extraction of one or more teeth.
+In order to smooth or reshape the jawbone, the dental pre-prosthetic procedure is performed known as Alveoloplasty.
 After the extraction of a tooth, the jawbone in the extraction area possesses uneven points.
 These high and low points in the jawbone cause discomfort to the individual.
 These may cause dentures to hit the high points of the jawbone as well.

 Untreated toothless area of the jaw could cause problems for fixing of dentures in the future.
 Hence, alveoplasty makes it easier for individuals to get dentures fixed in the toothless areas.
 Moreover, it also helps in controlling the bleeding.

 In situations when several teeth are extracted, gums take some time to heal.
 Alveoplasty makes this healing process much quicker.
 It reshapes the bones around the tooth sockets, making the jawbone smoother.
 It is then stitched up for the convenience of the patient.
 If the procedure is performed with tooth extraction, the one may need several days of rest.

 Alveoplasty requires various levels of anesthesia depending upon the condition and Dental problems and treatment of the individual.
 Local anaesthesia is mostly used by oral surgeons.
 However, general anaesthesia might also be required when numerous teeth are extracted.